 Goods originating from Serbia and exported to the EU customs area are subject to preferential customs regimes.
 Serbia’s Stabilization and Association Agreement with the EU and Interim Agreement on Trade and Trade-Related Issues opened the door for Serbia to begin systemic reforms and harmonize its legislation with EU standards.
 Under this agreement, Serbia has abolished tariffs on most goods imported from the EU.

-Serbia has concluded bilateral free-trade agreements with the European Union, Eurasian Economic Union and its member states (the Republic of Armenia, the Republic of Belarus, the Republic of Kazakhstan, the Kyrgyz Republic and the Russian Federation),Turkey, United Kingdom and North Ireland, and the European Free Trade Association (Norway, Switzerland, Iceland, and Liechtenstein).
+Serbia has concluded bilateral free-trade agreements with the European Union, Eurasian Economic Union and its member states (the Republic of Armenia, the Republic of Belarus, the Republic of Kazakhstan, the Kyrgyz Republic and the Russian Federation),Turkey, United Kingdom and North Ireland, the People’s Republic of China, and the European Free Trade Association (Norway, Switzerland, Iceland, and Liechtenstein).
 Serbia is also a beneficiary of Japan’s GSP (preferential duties on importation to Japan).

 Serbia, together with North Macedonia and Albania, is a member of Open Balkan’s initiative formed with intentions to provide greater opportunities for trade, student exchanges, and encourage the EU integration in the member states, inter alia.
 This economic zone prepares the countries to become members of the EU.
 On July 29, 2021, the three member countries signed an agreement to open their national borders to each other’s citizens and products on January 1, 2023, without restrictions.
-This process is still on the way with few expected delays.
-Serbia signed a Free Trade Agreement with China in 2023.
-The agreement is expected to come into force in mid-2024.
+This process is still in the implementation phase with few expected delays.